DGX Spark Stacking and GB10 Cluster Cable: 0.5m QSFP112 400G DAC

 To cluster two NVIDIA DGX Spark units, or any GB10 Grace Blackwell workstation, you need one 0.5m QSFP112 400G passive DAC cable plugged into the QSFP112 port on each machine.
-It is the single cable NVIDIA calls out in its Spark Stacking documentation (Amphenol NJAAKK0006 / Luxshare LMTQF022-SD-R spec), and because every GB10 system shares the same ConnectX-7 NIC, this one cable fits the DGX Spark Founders Edition and every OEM build alike.
-Petronella Technology Group, Inc. keeps it in stock at $159 with free US shipping, while distributors quote $179 to $229 and are usually backordered.
+It is the single cable NVIDIA calls out in its Spark Stacking documentation (Amphenol NJAAKK0006 / Luxshare LMTQF022-SD-R spec), sold at retail as the NVIDIA DGX Spark Stacking DAC Cable, QSFP/CX7, and because every GB10 system shares the same ConnectX-7 NIC, this one cable fits the DGX Spark Founders Edition and every OEM build alike.
+Petronella Technology Group, Inc. sells it at $159 with free US shipping, in stock, shipping in 1 to 3 business days.
+As of August 2026, retail listings for the same NVIDIA-approved spec run $176 to $285, NVIDIA's own marketplace lists it at $99.99 but is chronically out of stock, and Amphenol's factory-direct store shows its whole QSFP112 line on backorder.

 The one cable every GB10 workstation needs